 It is time for spring cleaning!
 For your home, that means washing your windows to let all in all the radiant spring sunshine.
-For your body, it means flushing out all of the heavy foods that you have been enjoying all winter and recharging with fresh foods of the season which compliment your PCOS diet.
+For your body, it means flushing out all of the heavy foods that you have been enjoying all winter and recharging with fresh foods of the season which complement your PCOS diet.

 Kapha is all about new growth and renewal.
 In this season, we should consume lots of spring sprouts and vegetables that are naturally available to us.
-These spring foods are packed with vitamins, nutrients and chlorophyll (a natural blood cleanser).
+These spring foods are packed with vitamins, nutrients, and chlorophyll (a natural blood cleanser).

-The goal is to cleanse your body of excess fat, proteins and toxins stored up to help get through the winter and to stimulate fat burning.
+The goal is to cleanse your body of excess fat, proteins, and toxins stored up to help get through the winter and to stimulate fat burning.
 Throughout the winter, your body holds on to water to keep itself in balance during cold dry months.
 In the spring, it begins to flush all of this extra water.
 With the water, it flushes toxins that have built up.
 The body protects itself from these toxins by producing extra mucus.

 Foods To Enjoy in Abundance:

 - Swiss chard

 - dandelion greens

 Heavy dairy (ice cream, cheese, yogurt) – If you have PCOS, you should avoid dairy anyway.
 For more information, read my article about dairy.

 As you begin to prepare your body for spring, concentrate on gentle whole foods.
 In order to truly cleanse and help your body rid itself of toxins, you need to have proper nourishment, lots of filtered water, and plenty of seasonal produce – especially green leafy vegetables.
 These easily digested foods allow us to free up energy that can be used to help rid toxins from the body.
 This is the way to go, especially if you have PCOS.